 Manual protocol selection

-Protocols can be specified manually by naming the Service port
+Protocols can be specified manually in the Service definition.

 The following protocols are supported: